tomasrubin/yield-curve-forecasting/README.md

 ## Reference

 [1] Ayliffe, Kelly and Rubin, Tomas.
 "A Quantitative Comparison of Yield Curve Models in the MINT Economies".
+XXX (To be submitted soon)